ttu/ruuvitag-sensor/README.md

 #### 2. Get sensor data asynchronously

-__NOTE:__ Asynchronous functionality is currently in beta-state and works only with `Bleak`-adapter.
+__NOTE:__ Asynchronous functionality is currently in beta state and works only with `Bleak`-adapter.

 ```py
 import asyncio